padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 java.lang.IllegalStateException: Region specified in 'colocated-with' (/nw/customers) for region /nw/customers does not exist.
 It should be created before setting 'colocated-with' attribute for this region.
 ```

-Before we can ingest mock data into the /nw/customers` and `/nw/orders` regions, we need to run the `build_app` script to download the `javafaker` package.
+Before we can ingest mock data into the `/nw/customers` and `/nw/orders` regions, we need to run the `build_app` script to download the `javafaker` package required by `perf_test` for generating mock data.

 ```bash
 cd_app perf_test_wan/bin_sh